JSP425/Project-1/READ_ME.md

 DM.showDatabase("Show1 DB")

 ```
+Generally, the user should input the directory containing the shows as some methods, such as `showDatabase()` and `updateDatabase` search its directory and subdirectories for the given file and return its file path.

-The user can manage any database and directory within the initialized file path of the DataManager instance.
+The user can manage any database and directory within the initialized file path of a DataManager instance.